superbderrick/DerrickFrameworkSample/README.md

-# ARndroid
+# BabySharkFaceIn

-simple project with Unity AR and Android
+Test project for fac in video